-Catherine and her husband converted a 16’x16′ storage shed into a tiny house for Catherine’s 75-year-old mom.
-The couple added an extra 16’x10′ to the build, installed full-sized appliances, and tried to keep the original shed look.
-Catherine’s mother is now living happily inside this storage shed converted to a house!
+Catherine and her husband converted a 16'x16′ storage shed into a tiny house for Catherine's 75-year-old mom.
+The couple added an extra 16'x10′ to the build, installed full-sized appliances, and tried to keep the original storage shed look.
+Catherine's mother is now living happily inside this storage shed converted to a house!

 7) Jamie Moorby's Tiny House

 In 2010, Jamie moved back in with her parents but quickly learned that she needed her own space.
 She set her sights on a 10'x12′ tool shed that her stepfather had built three decades ago, and decided to convert it into a tiny house.
 She replaced the windows and doors, added insulation, wired the walls, and so on, until she had a fully functional tiny house on her hands.

 8) Stacy Thompson's Tiny House